 From the Virtual Server layer, with one click, you can see the top 10 CPU processes that are running on that guest OS.
 This enables administrators to identify misbehaving processes within a guest, and if necessary, terminate them.

-eG Enterprise uniquely offers the ability to perform root-cause diagnosis automatically, with no human intervention.
-This is achieved using a patented root-cause analysis engine that automatically correlates alerts from the physical servers, the logical domains, and applications.
+eG Enterprise uniquely offers the ability to perform root-cause diagnosis automatically without human intervention.
+This is achieved using a patented root-cause analysis engine that automatically correlates alerts from the physical servers, logical domains, and applications.
 Correlation is done in a multi-step manner.
 A hierarchical layer model of Solaris LDoms servers is used to correlate physical server performance with logical domain performance.
-Solaris LDoms virtual topology showing application to LDoms server dependencies For example, excessive disk usage on the physical server will generate an alert at the Operating System layer but will also cause secondary alerts within each guest OS.
+Solaris LDoms virtual topology showing application to LDoms server dependencies For example, excessive disk usage on the physical server will generate an alert at the operating system layer but will also cause secondary alerts within each guest OS.
 In this situation, eG Enterprise automatically downgrades the severity the alerts from the guest layer and highlights that the problem is being caused in the physical machine's operating system layer.